SoccerNet/sn-spotting/README.md

 ```

+### SoccerNet Ball Action Spotting

+You may use the same pip package as for SoccerNet-v2.
+Information and data coming soon.

 ## How to extract video features

 As it was one of the most requested features on SoccerNet-V1, this repository provides functions to automatically extract the ResNet-152 features and compute the PCA on your own broadcast videos.
 These functions allow you to test pre-trained action spotting, camera segmentation or replay grounding models on your own games.